asm-products/artfactum-frontend/README.md

   - Make PR Description links to the Bounty and add a comment to the Bounty linking the PR

 ##React and JSX

+If you've never used React before it's very simple to get into if you've ever used any kind of MVC or MV+ library or framework and it is very very similar to Polymer.
+React provides the View part of MVC and can be supplemented with Flux for its structure.

-Use JSX for better workflow.
+When using React I suggest you use JSX for better workflow.
 Install react-tools and use JSX -w [original file] [build file].
 This will automatically compile your jsx js into valid js.

 The build directory is located in app/build.
 Put the original somewhere in app/scripts.

+Before making a new commit you may want to clear out the build modules all but the last.
+JSX creates a new module for every change saved which can add up pretty fast.

 #Work DRY